A Campus Wide Effort

 Students use waste vegetable oil from our dining hall to produce biodiesel, a renewable fuel, for use at our College Farm.

 Dickinson's Center for Sustainability Education leads campaigns to raise awareness of energy use and promote conservation.
-Major campaigns in 2012, 2014 and 2015 and 2016 allowed Dickinson residence halls to compete for the greatest reductions in consumption using our Eco-Reps Program as an agent of facilitation.
+Major campaigns since 2012 have allowed Dickinson residence halls to compete for the greatest reductions in consumption using our Eco-Reps Program as an agent of facilitation.

 As older equipment is retired, Dickinson purchases only appliances and equipment that meet Energy Star standards of efficiency.
 These include motors and fans for air circulation, office equipment, classroom technology, and other equipment.
 In 2008, all washing machines in student residence halls were replaced with high-efficiency Energy Star front-load washers that substantially reduced electricity and water use.